Thank you for adopting! You just saved a life.

 Puppies and kittens are pretty irresistible, but they are generally much more work than an adult dog or cat that has already gone through its baby phase.
 With a young adult, you also know its personality better so it can be easier to gauge whether its the right match for your lifestyle.
 Puppies and kittens can grow and change a lot as they go through young adulthood, but with dogs and cats that are a year or two old, you’ll know how much exercise they need, how they are with other animals, their full grown size, and more.
 Plus, puppies and kittens get adopted pretty quickly while adults have a harder time finding homes as fast simply because they are adults.

 For some, the adoption process is smooth sailing with few to zero hitches.
 For others, it can seem like the timing never works out and each dog you become interested in is snatched up before you can send an email.
 Please understand that it sometimes takes a while to process an adoption application if we cannot get in touch with all references in a timely fashion (landlords are often a holdup), and we also receive hundreds of applications each week.
-“Highly adoptable” animals like poodle puppies or Siamese kittens tend to land us up to 20 emails per day from pre-approved adopters, so if you are interested in a pet like this, please try to understand that many other people are also.
+“Highly adoptable” animals like poodle puppies or Siamese kittens tend to land us up to 20 emails per day from pre-approved adopters alone, so if you are interested in a pet like this, please try to understand that many other people are also.
+Once you are pre-approved, the process does tend to be quicker, so we recommend not getting your heart set on a photo until your application has been given the green light.
 Our top priority is each animal’s health and wellbeing, and we choose forever homes based on trying to make the best possible match for each animal to the best of our ability.
 Hang in there!

 Talk to your pet’s foster parent